BeAllAround/ENHANCED/README.md

 All definitions declared within the ENHANCED namespace.

-Samples are included in the main function of each file; or you can check them out here.
+Samples are included in the main file; or you can check them out here.

 ## Examples: